Rotondo, Cilindro, Parallelo

-A collection of hand-blown glass vases and lamps for Venini
+A collection of hand-blown glass vases for Venini

 The dramatic beauty that accompanies Peter Marino’s personal style is given material form in the “Black Belt” collection, a limited-edition series of art glass vases designed by Peter Marino and hand blown by Venini using time-honored, artisanal Murano glassmaking techniques.
 Black Belt offers four shapes (oval, square, triangular and figure-eight), harmoniously contrasting transparent glass – in clear or hues of pink, chartreuse, or amber – with opaque black bands that warp each vase in unique linear patterns.